-The idea that suicide is caused by psychological pain may seem self-evident, but recognizing this was a departure for psychiatry.
-Depression and other psychiatric disorders—which are often associated with suicide—are diagnoses, and diagnoses are the coin of psychiatry’s realm; however, psychological pain is an experience, one that may not be connected to any diagnosis.
+The idea that suicide is caused by psychological pain may seem self-evident, but recognizing this fact was once a departure for psychiatry.
+Depression and other psychiatric disorders—which are often associated with suicide—are diagnoses, and diagnoses are the coin of psychiatry’s realm.
+But psychological pain is an experience, one that may not be connected to any diagnosis.

-The psychologist Edwin Shneidman, who founded the Los Angeles Suicide Prevention Center in the 1950s, rejected the diagnosis-based medical model of suicidal behavior.
+The late psychologist Edwin Shneidman, who founded the Los Angeles Suicide Prevention Center in the 1950s, rejected the diagnosis-based medical model of suicidal behavior.
 He coined the phrase “psychological autopsy,” a procedure he used most famously to establish Marilyn Monroe’s death as a probable suicide.
-The “autopsy” consisted of post-mortem interviews with the family and friends of the deceased, to establish his or her frame of mind and possible motives for suicide.
-The implication is that those who knew the victim intimately, not psychiatrists, were in the best position to understand the suicidal act.
+The “autopsy” consists of postmortem interviews with the family and friends of the deceased to establish his or her frame of mind and possible motives for suicide.
+The implication is that those who knew the victim intimately, not psychiatrists, are in the best position to understand the suicidal act.

-Though a review of psychological autopsy studies showed that over 90 percent of the suicides were associated with diagnosable mental disorders, Shneidman pointed out that no one has ever died of depression, but rather of suicide.
+Although a review of psychological autopsy studies showed that more than 90 percent of the suicides were associated with diagnosable mental disorders, Shneidman pointed out that no one has ever died of depression but rather of suicide.
 In an influential 1993 paper, “Suicide as Psychache,” Shneidman proposed that “Suicide is caused by psychache ... hurt, anguish, soreness, aching psychological pain in the psyche, the mind.”
-Shneidman objected to what he felt were simplistic categories when it came to understanding suicide: “Feeling guilty or depressed or having a bad conscience or overwhelming unconscious rage does not make one suicidal, unless it causes unbearable psychological pain.”
+He objected to what he felt were simplistic categories when it came to understanding suicide: “If ... feeling guilty or depressed or having a bad conscience or an overwhelming unconscious rage makes one suicidal, it does so only because it is painful.”

 Could mental pain be treated like physical pain, and would a reduction in suicidal thoughts follow?
-A surprising new study by Yovell and colleagues in Israel addressed that question in a randomized, placebo-controlled trial of very low doses of an opioid, buprenorphine, in severely suicidal subjects.
+A surprising new study by Yoram Yovell of the University of Haifa in Israel and his colleagues addressed that question in a randomized, placebo-controlled trial of very low doses of an opioid, buprenorphine, in severely suicidal subjects.

 The authors looked to the concept of “separation distress” to justify the trial of buprenorphine.
 All young animals, including humans, are distressed when separated from the attachment figures on whom their physical and emotional well-being depends.
 Very low doses of opioids have been known to ameliorate that distress since the 1970s.
-The authors of the current study drew on attachment literature which established that endogenous opioids—the ones that occur naturally in our brains—help us feel good when we are with loved ones.
+Yovell and his colleagues drew on attachment literature, which established that endogenous opioids—the ones that occur naturally in our brains—help us feel good when we are with loved ones.
 When we separate from loved ones, internal opioid levels drop, and we experience mental pain—the human version of separation distress.

 Neurobiological studies have suggested that separation distress overlaps with pain circuitry in the brain in a general “neural alarm system” when an animal, or a person, is under threat.
 A trial of opioid painkillers, which might quiet that neural alarm system, seemed reasonable.

 It was also necessary.
-There are currently no medications to quickly relieve suicidal thoughts.
-Antidepressants can take a month or longer to ease depression, and many psychiatrists today, like Shneidman, believe that depression and suicidal ideation are separate conditions.
+Currently there are no medications to quickly relieve suicidal thoughts.
+Antidepressants can take a month or longer to ease depression, and many psychiatrists today believe, like Shneidman, that depression and suicidal ideation are separate conditions.
 Treating depression might not even address suicidal thinking.
 A medication that specifically targets suicidal ideation—quickly—could be lifesaving.

-Buprenorphine, sold as Subutex in pure form and as Suboxone when combined with naloxone (which decreases its abuse potential) is an unusual opioid in that it stimulates some, but not all, of the brain’s opioid receptors.
-It causes less euphoria than opioids like hydrocodone, the active ingredient in Vicodin, and hydromorphone, the active ingredient in Dilaudid, but relieves pain and withdrawal symptoms; in fact, it was developed as a treatment for opioid addiction.
-Because it is less pleasurable, it is less likely to be abused, and because it is weaker, it is safer in overdose.
+Buprenorphine, sold as Subutex in pure form and as Suboxone when combined with naloxone (which decreases its abuse potential), is an unusual opioid in that it stimulates some, but not all, of the brain’s opioid receptors.
+It causes less euphoria than opioids such as hydrocodone, an active ingredient in Vicodin, and hydromorphone, the active ingredient in Dilaudid, but relieves pain and withdrawal symptoms.
+In fact, it was developed as a treatment for opioid addiction.
+Because it is less pleasurable, it is less likely to be abused, and because it is weaker, patients are less likely to overdose.
 Individuals who do abuse buprenorphine get high by crushing the tablets and injecting a solution made from the powder.
-The investigators used a gelatin-based lozenge that dissolves under the tongue to make that impossible.
+Yovell and his colleagues used a gelatin-based lozenge that dissolves under the tongue to make that impossible.

-Yovell and colleagues recruited patients from four hospitals in Israel and assigned them to receive tiny doses of buprenorphine or placebo.
-At the outset, the subjects were quite ill; the majority had made suicide attempts in the past, and 57% met criteria for borderline personality disorder, which is characterized by chronic suicidal ideation and rejection-sensitivity—meaning that mild slights can cause their mood to plunge.
-The Beck Scale for Suicide Ideation was used to rate patients’ suicidality before, during, and after the intervention.
+The researchers recruited patients from four hospitals in Israel and assigned them to receive tiny doses of buprenorphine or placebo.
+At the outset, the subjects were quite ill; most of them had made suicide attempts in the past, and 57 percent met criteria for borderline personality disorder, which is characterized by chronic suicidal ideation and rejection sensitivity—meaning that mild slights can cause one’s mood to plunge.
+The Beck Scale for Suicide Ideation was used to rate how suicidal patients were before, during and after the intervention.

-The study could not prove that opioids treat mental pain—it wasn’t designed to do so—but it did show that buprenorphine decreases suicidal ideation.
+The study could not prove that opioids treat mental pain—it was not designed to do so—but it did show that buprenorphine decreases suicidal ideation.
 Perhaps the study’s most important contribution is its implication that treatments that help us withstand mental pain may prevent suicide.

-Dr. Shneidman’s original paper noted that suicide occurs when psychache has become unbearable, but that individuals vary in how much pain they can bear.
-It follows that one can intervene with suicidal patients in two ways—decreasing pain, or increasing tolerance.
-Shneidman believed that psychache derives from “frustrated needs,” and that the therapist’s task was to identify and at least partially satisfy those needs.
+Shneidman’s original paper noted that suicide occurs when psychache has become unbearable but that individuals vary in how much pain they can bear.
+It follows that one can intervene with suicidal patients in two ways—decreasing pain or increasing tolerance.
+Shneidman believed that psychache derives from “frustrated needs” and that the therapist’s task was to identify and at least partially satisfy those needs.
 The success of buprenorphine in decreasing suicidal ideation suggests an alternative approach.
-Opioids do not remove painful stimuli—if you have surgery, for example, the wound is still there—but they allow us to tolerate the pain.
+Opioids do not remove painful stimuli—if we have surgery, for example, the wound is still there—but they allow us to tolerate the pain.

-Whether or not buprenorphine is ever developed as a treatment for suicidal ideation may depend upon our current national attitude towards opioid use and abuse.
+Whether or not buprenorphine is ever developed as a treatment for suicidal ideation may depend on our current national attitude toward opioid use and abuse.
 Opioids, once marketed to physicians as the first and perhaps most humane response to complaints of pain, have been recast as a treatment best reserved for the terminally ill.
-Last year, in response to an epidemic of prescription opioid abuse, the Centers for Disease Control took the unusual step of developing prescribing guidelines for managing chronic pain.
-Physicians may be unwilling to prescribe opioids for non-approved indications.
+Last year, in response to an epidemic of prescription opioid abuse, the U.S. Centers for Disease Control and Prevention took the unusual step of developing prescribing guidelines for the management of chronic pain.
+Physicians may be unwilling to prescribe opioids for nonapproved indications.